Choose a VM size and image for compute nodes in an Azure Batch pool

-When you select a node size for an Azure Batch pool, you can choose from among almost all the VM sizes available in Azure.
+When you select a node size for an Azure Batch pool, you can choose from almost all the VM sizes available in Azure.
 Azure offers a range of sizes for Linux and Windows VMs for different workloads.

-Supported VM families and sizes
+Supported VM series and sizes

 Pools in Virtual Machine configuration

 Batch pools in the Virtual Machine configuration support almost all VM sizes.
 The supported VM sizes in a region can be obtained via Batch Management APIs, as well as the command line tools (PowerShell cmdlets and Azure CLI).
 For example, the Azure Batch CLI command to list supported VM sizes in a region is: